Palaeoryctes

-Palaeoryctes ("ancient digger") is an extinct paraphyletic genus of mammals from paraphyletic subfamily Palaeoryctinae within family Palaeoryctidae, that lived in North America and Africa from middle Paleocene to early Eocene.
+Palaeoryctes ("ancient digger") is an extinct paraphyletic genus of mammals from paraphyletic subfamily Palaeoryctinae within family Palaeoryctidae, that lived in North America from middle Paleocene to early Eocene.

 Palaeoryctes resembled a modern shrew, being slender and sharp-nosed, with typical insectivore teeth.
 It was around 12.5 cm long, and weighed around 20 to 60 g.
 The molars of Palaeoryctes had little function other than piercing.